exonum/exonum-doc/src/advanced/configuration-updater.md

 ### Configuration Proposal

-`TxConfigPropose` transaction is a new configuration proposal.
+`Propose` transaction is a new configuration proposal.

 #### Data Layout